Fiifi Kwetey: Personal life

-He is married to Naomi Kwetey and together they have 4 children.
+Kwetey is married to Naomi Kwetey, and they have four children.

 Anti-Muslim comment

-In his capacity as propaganda secretary of the NDC and adviser to former President Rawlings, Fiifi Kwetey in 2007 stated during an interaction with US embassy officials that "in no uncertain terms that a Muslim can never become the President of the Republic of Ghana".
-He went ahead to say that "While most Ghanaians would not admit this openly, a Muslim could not be elected President of Ghana".
-Brought to light following the mass leakage of US diplomatic cables in 2010, his comments provoked anger among Ghanaian Muslims who have demanded that he retract his statements and apologize.
-As of March 2015, he has yet to take back his words and render an apology to the Muslim community.
+In his capacity as propaganda secretary of the NDC and adviser to former President Rawlings, Kwetey in 2007 stated during an interaction with US embassy officials that a Muslim could never become the president of the Republic of Ghana.
+He said, "While most Ghanaians would not admit this openly, a Muslim could not be elected president of Ghana".
+Brought to light following the mass leakage of US diplomatic cables in 2010, his comments provoked anger among Ghanaian Muslims, who demanded that he retract his statements and apologize to the Muslim community.
+As of March 2015, he had yet to do so.